daggaz/json-stream/README.md

 ### Memory usage

 `json.load()` first reads the whole document into memory as a string.
 It then starts parsing that string and converting the whole document into python types again stored in memory.
 For a very large document, this could be more memory than you have available to your system.

-`json-stream` does not read the whole document into memory, it only buffers enough from the stream to produce the next item of data.
+`json_stream.load()` does not read the whole document into memory, it only buffers enough from the stream to produce the next item of data.

 Additionally, in transient mode (see below) `json-stream` also doesn't store up all of the parsed data in memory.

 ### Latency